bpython/bpython/doc/sphinx/source/man-bpython.rst

 If :program:`bpython` sees an argument it does not know, execution falls back to the regular Python interpreter.

+The following options are supported by all frontends:

 --config=<config>      Use <config> instead of default config file.
 -h, --help             Show the help message and exit.
--i, --interactive      Drop to bpython shell after running file instead of exiting.
+-i, --interactive      Drop to bpython shell after running file instead of
+                       exiting.
 The PYTHONSTARTUP file is not read.
 -q, --quiet            Do not flush the output to stdout.
 -V, --version          Print :program:`bpython`'s version and exit.

+In addition to the above options, :program:`bpython` also supports the following
+options:

 -L, --log              Write debugging messages to the file bpython.log.
 Use
                        -LL for more verbose logging.
-Only available in :program:`bpython`.
 -t file, --type=file   Paste in the contents of a file at startup.
-Only available in :program:`bpython`.

-In addition to the above options, :program:`bpython-urwid` also supports the following options if Twisted is available:
+In addition to the common options, :program:`bpython-urwid` also supports the following options if Twisted is available:

 -r <reactor>, --reactor=<reactor>   Use Twisted's <reactor> instead of urwid's